Manojan18-m/Q-A_Chiac_proj1/README.md

-# Q&A Platform - Mini StackOverflow Clone
+# Q&A Platform - Mini StackOverflow

 A web-based Q&A platform built with Flask that allows users to ask questions, post answers, and interact through voting and tagging systems.